isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Genome Annotation
 ------------------

+Genome annotation is the category for datasets which contain information about the contents of a genome.
+This includes, for example, the location and base change of nucleotide polymorphisms, the genomic location and function of genes, or the targets of miRNAs.

 Genome Annotation data was generated from multiple Ensembl gene-set versions, and multiple GENCODE reference gene set versions.

 Pathway annotations data has been loaded from multiple ENSEMBL to All pathways mapping workflows from REACTOME, Badar Lab's EnrichmentMap workflow, and WikiPathways.